 We’ve also included how successful they were/are and – in our humble opinion – whether or not they’re a good thing.
 Maybe the US president can visit one to get inspiration!
 But here at Etramping, we’re not big fans of building walls at all.
+Decorating them with removable wall stickers is fine.
 As travelers and in general life, we prefer to build bridges instead.

 The Great Wall of China